-Language is involved in and helps to shape most of our major concerns as people.
-Thus Linguistics is a multifaceted discipline, which is involved with language in all its manifestations and examines all these links between language and human life.
-In the Rhodes University Linguistics and Applied Language Studies courses we aim to provide an explicitly South African focus and to use examples from local languages and texts.
+Language is involved in and helps to shape most of the things we do as people.
+This means Linguistics is a multifaceted discipline, which is involved with language in all its forms and functions.
+It is interested in everything from the individual sounds of language to the ways in which language influences and reflects society.
+In Rhodes University's Linguistics and Applied Language Studies courses we provide an explicitly South African focus and to use examples from local languages and texts, celebrating our rich and complex multilingual society.

 Linguistics will give you insights into how language is structured, how people communicate and use language, how people learn languages and how language changes and develops in society.
 Training in Linguistics will also be very relevant to your career if you plan to specialise in Education, Journalism, Teaching, Law or Psychology.
 You don’t need to know many languages to study Linguistics, but you do need a fascination for language.